grafana/extreme-dashboard-makeover-breakouts/team_challenge.md

 5. The lobster mac n' cheese is so popular that one of the ovens is now the dedicated "MacOven".
 It stays at *375 degrees* for best results but can vary 25 degrees in either direction.

-6. You've been told that management loves "soft" colors.
+6. You've been told that management loves "spring" colors.

 The following library panels have been created as starting points: